Tetsuya3850/CS-Terminology/README.md

 Rgith Outer Join: The result will contain all records from the right table regardless of match.<br/>
 Full Outer Join: The result will contain all records from both the left and right table regardless of match.<br/>

+## Web Programming

+### MVC
+The Model-View-Controller (MVC) is an architectural pattern that organizes an application into three components: the model, the view, and the controller.
+The Model corresponds to the data-related logic.
+The View component is used for all the UI logic.
+Controllers act as an middle man between Model and View to process incoming requests, manipulate data using the Model component and interact with the Views to render the final output.
+Ruby on Rails.

 ## JavaScript

 ### Contrast Prototypal Inheritance with Class Inheritance